Snehaaa-Kri/FlightAndSearchServive/README.md

     ```

     - Once you've added your db config as listed above, go to the `src` folder from your terminal and execute `npm sequelize db:create`

+## Flights Table/ DB Desig
+    - Airplanes Table
+    - Cities Table
+    - Airports Table
+    - Flights Table

+    > Relationships:
+    - One flight belongs to one airplane but one airplane can be used in multiple flights.
+    - A airport will be in a city but one city can have multiple airports.
+    - A flight have only one airplane but one airplane can have multiple flights.